Smash the Mirror: In Storybrooke

 At the same time, Hook arrives at the mansion to warn Emma, but Gold thwarts his efforts, erases his phone calls to Emma, and ties him to the fence.
 Inside the mansion, Elsa finds Emma, whose powers are destroying the room they are in, and tells her that she sees her doing the same thing that she once did, blaming herself for not being able to control her powers because her family was harmed and that she should be blessed to have this gift.
 Elsa then asks Emma for her hand and she takes it, resulting in Emma's powers returning to normal.
 Outside, Gold, upset over what he just saw, becomes furious over his failed attempt to take Emma's power, which pleased Hook.
-However, Gold says that despite the setback, he will find a way to acquire the power to free him of the Dagger of Kris.
+However, Gold says that despite the setback, he will find a way to acquire the power to free him from the Dark One's Dagger.
 But Gold also needs another item: the heart of someone who knew Gold before he became the Dark One.
 Since Killian is the only one left alive, Gold takes his heart.
 By doing so, Gold makes Killian his puppet and vows to use him to find another way to get Emma's powers, before he will kill him.
 As Hook reunites with Emma and kisses her, Emma wondered what got into him, and after she and Elsa walk away, he grabs the Sorcerer's box and hides it inside the jacket.
 Regina arrives at the library, where Robin shows her a page that featured the two together at the pub back in the Enchanted Forest, leading to indications that whoever wrote the story wanted them to be together.
 Back at the Snow Queen's lair, Ingrid, now free of the force field, follows through with her plan to bring her three sisters together by sending out her ribbons to Emma and Elsa.
 As Emma and Elsa are reunited with David, Mary Margaret, and Henry, she unleashed her magic into the sky, which creates colorful auroras and then fireworks.
 Unfortunately, Emma and Elsa notice the yellow ribbons on their left wrists too late, and that they can't remove their ribbons, even while the ribbons are siphoning away their powers.